-I could simply say "no" and end this text with just one word, but it is necessary to argue and counter-argue about the question asked in the title of the text.
-In fact, it is no wonder that Netflix is affectionately called Streaming Giant.
+I could simply say “no” and end this text with just one word, but it is necessary to argue and counter-argument about the question posed in the title of the text.
+In fact, it is no wonder that the Netflix is affectionately called Streaming Giant.
 Even for what it has become over the years: from a company that delivered DVDs by mail to what we know today.

 And all in such a short time.
 It was in 2007 that Netflix started transmitting via streaming to the United States and three years later, it already had coverage in Canada.
 There are 190 countries that receive the signal from the platform - with the exception of China, North Korea, Crimea and Syria.

 It is estimated that around the world, it counts about 100 million subscribers and each country has a specific value.
 Last March, it had been announced that the value of Brazilian tuition fees would increase.
 Okay, nothing more fair after all, everything increases according to the increase in the minimum wage - at least here in Brazil.
 It looked something like this:

 BASIC PLAN (1 screen, digital content - not HD):

 from R$ 19.90 to R$ 21.90 monthly (increase of 10.5%)

 from R$ 27.90 to R$ 32.90 monthly (increase of 17.90%)

 PREMIUM PLAN (4 simultaneous screens, Ultra HD content):